 The individual parametergroups may occur in any order.
 A parametergroup is defined as a sequence of parameters, separated by points.
 The last occurrence is used except for the keyfields, where all occurrences and their mutual ordering is significant.
 Only the first 3 characters of the keywords are checked, so for example output can be used instead of out and blok instead of block.

-For in and descending only the 2 first and the first character is checked, and for out and block the forms ud and segm are allowed.
+For in and descending only the 2 first and the first character is checked, and for out and block the forms ud and seam are allowed.

-variable length records.
+Variable length records.

 The sum check facility of invar is used during the reading of the input file, unless the parameter vnc is used instead of var.
-The record length must not excede maxlength, and it must be even.
-The record length must not be less than 4 and not less than the position of the first keyfield.

-Some of the keyfields of a short record may in fact be situated outside the record.
+The record length must not excede maxlength, and it must not be odd.
+The minimum record length is given by the greatest of the two values: 4 and the position of the first keyfield.
+Thus some of the keyfields of a short record may in fact be situated outside the record.
 Such a record is sorted as if all the bits of keyfields outside the record were equal to zero.

-SQ system files.
+Bs system files.

-If the contents key of the catalog entry of the input file is equal to 21, it is supposed that the file conforms to the conventions of the sq file system.
+If the content field of the catalog tail of the input file is equal to 20, it is supposed that the file conforms to the conventions of the bs system developed at SUS.
 In this case, the block parameter is not necessary, and the eof parameter is irrelevant.

-The blocklength and number of records of the input file is supplied by the sq system (opensq).

-The output file will be created as an sq file, either with the same blocklength or with the blocklength specified.
+The input file is read with the blocklength specified in the catalog tail, and the output file is written with the same blocklength if the block parameter is absent.